Expert Witness or Hired Gun? (December 6, 2013)

 2. Judges are incapable of recognizing the differences between a sound valuation report and one that contains a skewed result.
 Further they are equally ill equipped to discern the significance of the expert witnesses’ criticisms of each other’s reports.

 3. The credibility and experience of the expert witness is far more important than the quality and accuracy of their work.
-Judges, not being able to discern a good analysis from bad, will evaluate the experts based on their credentials and experience, and will weight their testimony and conclusions based on their relative credibility.
+Judges, not being able to discern a good analysis from bad, will evaluate the experts based on their credentials and experience, and will weigh their testimony and conclusions based on their relative credibility.

 Based on my experience and my readings of judicial opinions in valuation cases, all three of these assumptions are false in the majority of cases.